2. Material accounting policy information

 Freehold land is carried at historical cost and is not depreciated.
 All other items of property, plant and equipment are stated at historical cost less accumulated depreciation and accumulated impairment losses, if any.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.

-Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of any component accounted for as a separate assets is derecognised when replaced.
-All other repairs and maintenance are charged to profit and loss during the reporting period in which they are incurred.
+All other repairs and maintenance are charged to standalone statement of profit and loss during the reporting period in which they are incurred.

 The Company identifies and determines cost of each component/ part of the asset separately, if the component/ part has a cost which is significant to the total cost of the asset having useful life that is materially different from that of the remaining asset.
 These components are depreciated over their useful lives; the remaining asset is depreciated over the life of the principal asset.

-Leasehold improvements are depreciated over the period of lease or estimated useful life, whichever is lower, on straight line basis.
+#Leasehold improvements are depreciated over the period of lease or estimated useful life, whichever is lower, on straight line basis.

 * The Company, based on technical assessment made by the technical expert and management estimate, depreciates certain items of plant and equipment over estimated useful lives which are different from the useful life prescribed in Schedule II to the Companies Act, 2013.